OfficeDev/Office-Add-in-samples/Samples/tutorials/word-tutorial/README.md

 1. If the add-in task pane isn't already open in Word, go to the Home tab and choose the **Show Taskpane** button in the ribbon to open it.

-1. Use the buttons in the task pane to interact with the document through your add-in, following the respective instructions from step 3 in the various "Test the add-in" sections of the [Tutorial: Create a Word task pane add-in](https://learn.microsoft.com/office/dev/add-ins/tutorials/word-tutorial).
+1. Use the buttons in the task pane to interact with the document through your add-in.
+For details on the expected behavior of each button, see the "Test the add-in" sections of the [Tutorial: Create a Word task pane add-in](https://learn.microsoft.com/office/dev/add-ins/tutorials/word-tutorial).

 ## See also